 December 2020 - We have a mixture of online services and worship in all our churches for December - go to your church's page to see what is on offer.

 Because of the current situation and the sheer numbers that attend some of our Christmas Services, we have already decided to hold an online Carol Service on December 20th at 4pm and an online Christingle on Christmas Eve at 4pm.
 These will be on our youtube channel – watch for details

-You are not alone!
-Church is changing! - Look at the links below to see how you can continue to worship from your home; read Pauline's weekly homily; download this month's church magazine!
+Look at the links below to see how you can continue to worship from your home; read the weekly sermon; download this month's church magazine!

 SAFEGUARDING - If you have a safeguarding concern, please contact our Safeguarding team or the Rector.
 If you wish to speak to the Diocesan Safeguarding Team, or to someone outside the church, their contact details are available here.

 A wedding is a great time for celebration.
 More than a quarter of all weddings in England take place in the setting of a Church of England parish church.
 Find out more about getting married in one of our churches.

 A funeral marks the end of a human life on earth.
 It is an opportunity for friends and family to express their sense of grief and loss, to give thanks for the life that has ended and to commend that person to God’s safe-keeping.
 Find out more about how we can help.